SallyLim/HTMLCreator/README.md

 ## User Stories

+**FUNCTIONALITY**

 As a user, I want to be able to:
 - Add a title to the top of the web page
 - Add a body of text to the web page
 - Change the background color of the banner under the title
 - Change the text size of my text on the web page

+**DATA PERSISTENCE**

+As a user, I want to be able to:
+- save all the elements I have added to my website during editing and when quitting of the application
+- have an option to load a saved file and resume editing OR start creating a new website in menu options